Cloud-Schematics/ansible-app-deploy-iks/README.md

 ## Verification

 You can view the webapp service details that are created in your Cluster ID.
-Follow these command to view the webapp service and external IP to access the Hackathon web application.
+Follow these command to view the webapp service and external IP address or external endpoints to access your deployed web application.

 1. Login to IBM Cloud account on command, where you have created the clusters.
 2. Run `ic ks clusters` to list all cluster to view the output in this format.